CrunchyData/pgmonitor/.github/ISSUE_TEMPLATE/bug_report.md

 **Tell us about your environment:**
+- pgMonitor version:
+- Container or non-container:
+- Container name / image:
-- Operating System:
+- Operating System for non-container:
 - PostgreSQL Version:
+- Exporter in use:
+- Prometheus version:
+- AlertManager version:
-- Ansible Version:
+- Grafana version:
-- Roles version or branch:
-- Inventory and Playbook (names):
-- Changes to stock Roles, Inventory, Playbook: